 Each patient at Lindner Center of HOPE begins recovery with a personalized treatment plan that combines concentrated medical therapy, Cognitive Behavioral Therapy (CBT), and Exposure and Response Prevention (ERP).
 With ERP, the patient, guided by licensed psychotherapists, learns to face obsessions while reducing or eliminating compulsions to neutralize their anxieties.

 Studies have shown that ERP helps the brain recalibrate, greatly reducing any anxiety or distress caused by OCD.
 In addition, CBT helps identify and challenge a patient’s negative thought patterns and encourages behaviors designed to counter-act depressive symptoms.
 Effective education combined with these therapies further equips the patient and support family with knowledge for continued success at home.
 Learn about CBT vs DBT.

-Outpatient Care Offers Opportunities to Overcome OCD
+Outpatient OCD Treatment Offers Opportunities to Overcome Symptoms

-Comprehensive outpatient services led by specialists in the clinical practice group, Lindner Center of HOPE Professional Associates (LCOHPA), provide an individualized treatment program that uses a combination of the newest protocols for treating OCD with proven therapy techniques.
+Comprehensive outpatient services led by specialists in the clinical practice group, Lindner Center of HOPE Professional Associates (LCOHPA), provide an individualized OCD treatment program that uses a combination of the newest protocols for treating OCD with proven therapy techniques.
 Adolescents or adults struggling with OCD participate in a meaningful combination of Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP) as well as group or family counseling, while still maintaining normal life activities.

 Who Benefits from Outpatient OCD Treatment